New year, new you?

 As you start to journal, you’ll quickly realise what is and isn’t beneficial to you, and fine-tune the exercise.
 It can take as little as 10 minutes out of your day to do, so set a daily reminder on your phone and get started.

-Many of us are guilty of letting our hobbies slide, declaring each year we'll "get back into painting" or "take piano lessons".
-These creative or athletic pursuits naturally fall by the wayside in preference of our work and social lives.
+Many of us are guilty of letting our hobbies slide, declaring each year we’ll “get back into painting” or “take piano lessons”.
+These creative or athletic pursuits naturally fall by the wayside in our busy work and social lives.

 But hobbies are something we should not be neglecting.
 Having hobbies can significantly reduce stress by taking our minds off things, as well as increase happiness and fulfilment.
 Not to mention, learning a new skill and seeing yourself improve is incredibly rewarding.